 Click here to check out the tour options – they do a sunset tour, which if our experience of Adelaide sunsets was anything to go by would be seriously pretty, or day time tours.

-If you’re more into sports than heights, you can also take a straightforward ‘[backstage’ tour of the oval hearing about its history and seeing areas people don’t normally get to check out.
+There’s a few other activities in Adelaide Oval.
+If you’re more into sports than heights, you can also take a straightforward ‘backstage’ tour of the oval hearing about its history and seeing areas people don’t normally get to check out.

 If you’re a cricket fan it’s a must-do as you’ll get to go into the Bradman collection dedicated to the career of Sir Donald Bradman, possibly Australia’s most celebrated cricketer.